DISTIL Method by Good CX

 Why businesses skip insight and discovery

 In SME-based economies, scaling is done on the fly.
-As a result, performance marketing culture trains leaders to think in quick wins.
+As a result, performance culture trains leaders to think in quick wins.
 If your business was originally built on a strategy set overseas, the local team may have inherited the execution playbook.
 Consequently, they got the tactics but never saw the thinking behind them.

 This is not a failure of effort.
 It is a failure of sequence.